Talking Friends

 Talking Friends is an animated mini-series that premiered on June 8, 2012 on Disney.com and YouTube.
-Based on the popular app franchise of the same name by Outfit7 Limited, it is the first television installment in the Talking Tom & Friends franchise, and would be the only one to be produced in association with The Walt Disney Company.
-The series ended on August 31.
+Based on the popular app franchise of the same name created by Outfit7 Limited, it is the first television installment in the Talking Tom & Friends franchise, and would be the only one to be produced in association with The Walt Disney Company.
+The series ended 2 months later, on August 31.